 Food is an important part of Malaysian culture, as you will soon find out!

-Breakfast tends to be simple; for instance bread with peanut butter or jam, banana cake, and coffee, or tea.
-For those feeling like they want to experience a more traditional Malay breakfast, you are more than welcome to venture into the village, and see what takes your fancy.
+Breakfast tends to be simple; for instance bread with peanut butter or jam, and coffee or tea.
+For volunteers interested in experiencing a more traditional Malay breakfast, you are more than welcome to venture into the village and see what takes your fancy.
 Paratha bread with curry and coconut rice is highly recommended!

-Lunch is usually had at the house.
+Lunch is usually cooked at the house.
 Feel free to use our weekly shopping supplies to create a tasty meal for yourself.
-Or if we are not home, a yummy packed lunch is prepared by a local restaurant.
-Generally rice or noodles served with chicken, beef, fish, squid, or a vegetarian option.
+Or if we go for project activities, a yummy packed lunch is prepared by a local restaurant.

 Volunteers take turns to prepare dinner once a week and all pitch in to clear up afterwards.
-Our volunteers come from around the world, so this is a great opportunities to sample cuisine from different countries and eat all together.
-In addition to the self prepared dinners, once a week volunteers dine with local families in their home, experiencing true, authentic Malay dishes and customs.
+Our volunteers come from around the world, so this is a great opportunity to sample cuisine from different countries

-Briefed 4,276 people on eco-snorkelling practices
+- Briefed 4,276 people on eco-snorkelling practices

 Surveyed 5,000km of coral reef

-Cleaned 57kg of rubbish during reef cleans
+- Cleaned 57kg of rubbish during reef cleans

-Cleared 371 bags of rubbish from our beaches (over 1500kg!)
+- Cleared 371 bags of rubbish from our beaches (over 1500kg!)

-Reported 10 illegal activities to make the sea a safer place for the marine life
+- Reported 10 illegal activities to make the sea a safer place for the marine life

-Together with our other projects, Ecoteer have…
+Together with our other projects at Perhentian Islands, Ecoteer have…

-Generated RM 163k for villagers and local businesses
+Generated RM 150k for villagers and local

 Looking to the Future